Plumsail/helpdesk-docs/source/Configuration Guide/Forms customization.rst

 You can use embedded `Forms Designer`_ to customize ticket and contact forms.
-Forms Designer allows to design SharePoint forms with tabs, complex tables and accordions among other UI elements.
+Forms Designer allows to design SharePoint forms with tabs, complex tables, and accordions among other UI elements.

 You can find more information on how to use Forms Designer in `the documentation`_.